Lynn students

 Fall / Spring Schedule

-• All classes will take place in Snyder Fitness Center, except for yoga.
-Yoga classes are held in the Snyder Sanctuary.
+• All classes will take place in Snyder Fitness Center

 • All group fitness class reservations should be made on Lynn Blueprint

-• Check back weekly as the schedule can change.
+• Check Lynn Blueprint as the schedule can change.

 Equipment for Check Out: